 Directors/Officers/Significant Shareholders The Company's By-laws prohibits the nomination and election of a director who is engaged in any business which competes with or is antagonistic to that of the Company.
-Company Directors are mandated to fully disclose the extended business interest or comply with disclosure required required under the Securities Regulation Code Implementing Rules and Regulations.
+Company Directors are mandated to fully disclose the extent of their business interest or comply with disclosure requirements as required under the Securities Regulation Code and its Implementing Rules and Regulations.
 Officers are required to accomplish Full Business Interest Disclosure Form.
 The Company's By-laws prohibits the nomination and election of a director who is engaged in any business which competes with or is antagonistic to that of the Company.
 Group Directors are mandated to fully disclose the extent of their business interest or comply with disclosure requirements as required under the Securities Regulation Code and its Implementing Rules and Regulations.
 Officers are required to accomplish Full Business Interest Disclosure Form.